seegg/Barebone-state-management/README.md

-If no function is defined, the default behaviour for the check is to do a strict comparison `===` between the old state and the new state using the same state property as the one returned from `useStore` using the select function.
+If no function is defined, the default behaviour for the check is to do a strict comparison `===` between the old state and the new state using the same property as the one returned from `useStore`.

 ```ts
 const Counter = () => {